lts-beratung/standup-boy/readme.md

 		Copied the result to the clipboard!
 ```

 ## Configuration

-One can configure `standup-boy` to replace the default templates for the resulting standup text.

 You can obtain the path to the configuration file by simply running `standup-boy --path`.
 Edit the resulting file to override the defaults.

+Mind that this configuration only alters the final text that gets copied into your clipboard.

+### Templates

+One can configure `standup-boy` to replace the default templates for the resulting standup text.

 An example of an alternative configuration, written in JSON format: